 Hossein Khiabanian is a professor at Rutgers University.
 In the Rabadan lab, Hossein's research was in quantitative biology—specifically, developing statistical methods to analyze genomic data, from the study of the molecular epidemiology of disease-causing organisms to investigating the genetics underlying human diseases.
 He also worked on methods for the early detection of outbreaks, real-time disease surveillance, and analyzing electronic health records.
 Prior to joining Dr. Rabadan’s group, he was a member of the Observational Cosmology group at Brown University, where he received his Ph.D. in Physics.

-Joseph Chan is a medical resident at Weill Cornell Medical Center.
+Joseph Chan is an Oncology and Post-doctoral Fellow in Computational Biology at Memorial Sloan Kettering Cancer Center.
 He received his B.S. in Biomedical Computation at Stanford University and graduated from the Columbia University MSTP program in 2014 with an MD and PhD in computational biology.
 His PhD dissertation, under the mentorship of Dr. Rabadan, focused on developing novel techniques in algebraic and network topology of influenza evolution.
 In particular, he modeled the global spread of seasonal influenza as a network that predicted the importance of different nodes (locations) in the transmission of the virus.
 He also developed a novel method based on algebraic topology that captured clonal and reticulate evolution in viruses.
 The second half of his thesis focused on cancer—in particular, the detection of gene fusions in glioblastoma, which led to the discovery of targetable, recurrent FGFR-TACC and EGFR-SEPT14 fusions.

 Rachel Melamed is currently a postdoctoral researcher in the Rzhetsky Lab at The University of Chicago.
 She received her Ph.D. from the Department of Biomedical Informatics at Columbia in 2015.
 Her undergraduate concentration was in computer science at Brown University.
 After a stint in software engineering, Rachel worked as a research assistant at the Benoist-Mathis Lab at Harvard Medical School, where she analyzed microarray data to understand mechanisms of T-cell activation as well as to compare mouse models of autoimmune disease.
 She has also worked on understanding cell signaling in immune cell types, and in immune-derived cancer cells, using many-dimensional single cell cytometric measurements.

-Albert Lee was a Ph.D. student in the Department of Biomedical Informatics.
-He received his B.S. in molecular, cell, and developmental biology with honors from the University of California at Los Angeles.
+Albert Lee is currently a bioinformatics scientist at Counsyl.
+He received his Ph.D from the Department of Biomedical Informatics and his B.S. in molecular, cell, and developmental biology with honors from the University of California at Los Angeles.
 In 2013, he received his master's in Biomedical Informatics.
 His research interest centers on the statistical analysis of RNA sequencing data to elucidate the transcriptomes of uncharacterized species.
 He has also worked on problems in cancer and infectious disease.

 Kevin Emmett received his Ph.D. in the Rabadan Lab.
 His research interests are applications of topological data analysis to genomic data and the statistical topology of models in population genetics.
 Areas of focus include population structure and human demographic models, lateral gene transfer in bacteria and viruses, and statistical models of chromatin spatial organization.
 Additional work has involved machine learning methods for predicting host adaptation in infectious diseases, statistical models for analyzing next generation sequencing data, and signaling network inference in cancer.
 Kevin was jointly advised by Chris Wiggins.

-Sakellarios Zairis is an MD/PhD student at Columbia with a background in physics and biomedical engineering.
-His current work focuses on using machine learning approaches to understand how oncogenic viruses affect the mutational landscape of certain cancers.
-Sakellarios is a member of the Wiggins Lab.
+Sakellarios Zairis is a Clinical Fellow in Medicine at Harvard Medical School.
+He received his Ph.D. in Computational Biology, as well as his MD, from Columbia.
+In the lab, his work focused on using machine learning approaches to understand how oncogenic viruses affect the mutational landscape of certain cancers.
+Sakellarios was also a member of the Wiggins Lab.

 Udi Rubin received his B.S.c in Natural Sciences from the Open University of Israel in 2013.
 Working for several years in the Israeli Hi-Tech scene alongside his growing passion for the life sciences, led him to pursue Columbia’s M.A Biotechnology degree.
 In his master’s thesis, Udi applies topological data analysis techniques on bulk and single-cell RNA-seq data to study non-small cell lung cancer.